Space Launch Delta 45

 The Space Launch Delta 45 (SLD 45) is a unit of the United States Space Force.
 The Space Launch Delta 45 is assigned to Space Systems Command and headquartered at Patrick Space Force Base, Florida.
-The wing also controls Cape Canaveral Space Force Station.
+The delta also controls Cape Canaveral Space Force Station.
 The 45th Space Delta is responsible for all space launch operations from the East Coast.
 It manages the Eastern Range, including launch activities for the Space Force, Department of Defense (DoD), NASA, and other private space corporations.

 Operations

 The Space Launch Delta 45 (SLD 45) is one of two space launch wings for the U.S. Space Force, being responsible for executing military, intelligence, civil, and commercial space launches using the Eastern Range.
 Primary launch vehicles include the Atlas V, Delta IV Heavy, Pegasus, Minotaur, Falcon 9, Falcon Heavy, and Boeing X-37 rockets.
 It also supports U.S. Navy Trident II D5 ballistic missile tests and evaluation.

 The Space Launch Delta 45 (SLD 45) is the host wing for Patrick Space Force Base and Cape Canaveral Space Force Station, providing base support for NASA, the Air Force's Technical Applications Center and 920th Rescue Wing, and U.S. Navy's Naval Ordnance Test Unit.